-In connection with this analysis, the Company reassessed its real estate asset groups and estimated the fair value of the office space to be subleased using current market conditions.
+As a result of this analysis, the Company reassessed its real estate asset groups and estimated the fair value of the office space to be subleased using current market conditions.
 Where the carrying value of the individual asset groups exceeded their fair value, an impairment charge was recognized for the difference.